 Note: You will be billed based on the maximum number of protected devices you have during your billing cycle, regardless of their installation date.
 For accurate billing, please ensure that the Webroot software has been completely removed from each chosen device.
+This would similarly apply to every DNS-enabled site.
 If the uninstallation command does not reach the endpoint, see Uninstall Webroot through Atera

-1. Log in to the Webroot management console from Add-ons > Webroot.
+1. Log in to the Webroot management console from App Center, then click on Webroot.